Complexity and Misspecification: Conclusion

 \section{Conclusion}

-We developed a tractable framework that combines a concern for model misspecification with a preference for simplicity.
+We developed a unified framework that combines a concern for model misspecification with a preference for simplicity.
 By penalizing the entropy of worst-case robust distortions, our agent balances pessimism against the plausibility of adversarial narratives.
-This mechanism yields sharp dynamic predictions: it breaks the indifference in standard robust control by penalizing risky actions that admit simple crisis narratives, thereby eliminating cycles, favoring safety and long-run stability.
+This mechanism yields sharp dynamic predictions: it breaks the indifference in standard robust control by penalizing risky actions that admit simple disaster narratives, thereby eliminating cycles, favoring safety and long-run stability.
 Our framework also offers microfoundations for empirical phenomena such as scale heterogeneity, probability neglect, and home bias.
-By disciplining robustness with Occam’s razor, our framework establishes a formal link between statistical learning and behavioral regularities in decision making under uncertainty.
+By disciplining robustness with Occam’s razor, our framework establishes a formal link between statistical learning and behavioral regularities in decision-making under uncertainty.
+We focused on myopic decision making to avoid the complications arising from combining misspecification concerns and dynamic consistency flagged by \citet{lanzani25}; we hope that future research will extend our framework to forward-looking agents.